-Need a Psychiatric Assessment by a Limpopo Psychiatrist?
+Need a Psychiatric Evaluation by a Limpopo Psychiatrist?

 It is necessary to understand that the psychiatric field and psychiatry as a whole consists, not of methods of healing, but of harmful treatments that no moral medical professional would ever call a treatment.
 As author Edward Shorter